 Most organizations are subject to the rules of an ever-increasing number of regulatory regimes, while dealing with rapidly escalating endpoints and environments to test.
-No matter how much time and resources you apply to an audit cycle, manual processes can’t keep up with cloud scale and growing complexity, and represent unacceptable risk.
-Nevertheless, industry data, like Verizon’s 2017 Payment Security Report, show that many companies subject to compliance regimes like PCI-DSS are still relying upon manual approaches.
+No matter how much time and resources are applied to an audit cycle, manual processes can’t keep up with cloud scale and growing complexity, and represent unacceptable risk.
+Nevertheless, industry data, such as Verizon’s 2018 Payment Security Report, show that many companies subject to compliance regimes like PCI-DSS are still relying upon manual approaches.

 For example, PCI Key Requirement 11, which scores companies on whether they are testing their security controls, is the most-failed requirement, with nearly a third of companies noncompliant with this rule.
-Lack of ongoing compliance validation is a major contributing factor to the relatively low level of PCI compliance worldwide, with only 55% of companies subject to PCI passing their first audit.
+Lack of ongoing compliance validation is a major contributing factor to the relatively low level of PCI compliance worldwide, with only 52.5% of organizations achieved full compliance at interim PCI DSS validation in 2017.